jeffreykegler/hoonlint/misc/whitespace.md

 As explained below,
 a multiline jog may be either **pseudo-joined** or **split**.

+Jogs are either kingside or queenside.
+In standard code,
+the sidedness of a jog determines the alignment of split jogs.

+The base column location of a jog depends on the jogging hoon that it belongs to.
+It is specified
+in the description for the different kinds of jogging hoon.

+### Joined jogs

 A joined jog may be either **aligned** or **ragged**.
 A joined jog is ragged if its body is indented 1 stop after